zuoshifan/MapMaker/README.md

       - Removed alot of excess code.

-      - Added a class to hold the output maps and auxillaries.
+      - Added a class to hold the output maps and auxiliaries.

       - CGM function now expects two user written functions to derive Ax = b.
 One to define Ax and another to define b.
 CGM also